UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Wiki_Export/Connecting_to_RC_Systems.md

 If you experience difficulties with your login, please make sure that you are typing your UCL user ID and your password correctly.

-If you still cannot get access but can access other UCL services like Socrates, please contact us on [rc-support@ucl.ac.uk](mailto:rc-support@ucl.ac.uk).
+If you still cannot get access but can access other UCL services like the SSH Gateway, please contact us on [rc-support@ucl.ac.uk](mailto:rc-support@ucl.ac.uk).

 If you cannot access anything, please see [UCL MyAccount](https://myaccount.ucl.ac.uk) - you may need to request a password reset from the Service Desk.